A-Havryniuk/Folder-explorer/README.md

 # Folder-explorer
 Web-application for displaying directories structure.
 # Project description
   Asp.net.core mvc web application for displaying directories structure.
-Folder structure is loaded from database where is two tables.
+Folder structure is loaded from database where are two tables.
 First table has columns (id, name) and second has columns (id, father_id, child_id).
 Also you can download directories structure from csv files (structure same as database tables).
 I hope I will implement also upload directories structure from OS (by choosing certain folder and all inner folders will be displayed).
 # Install and run the project